 How to Use Tidal on Android Auto: Full Guide with Fixes

-By Dave Henry Posted on September 23, 2024
+By Dave Henry Updated on May 12, 2025

 Listening to Tidal on the road through Android Auto is a game-changer for audiophiles who value high-quality sound.
 With Tidal integrated into Android Auto, you can stream playlists, albums, and podcasts directly from your car's touchscreen or via voice commands, making your ride more joyful.
 But, how do you get and play Tidal on Android Auto?
 This guide will show you exactly how to get Tidal on Android Auto and troubleshoot common issues so you can keep the music playing, no matter where the road takes you.